OpenTranslationBible/open-bible/en-GB/43.John/md/john-06.md

 ## John 6:16

-When evening came, His disciples went down to the sea,
+As evening approached, His disciples went down to the sea,

 ## John 6:17